Hafsa-mohamed-Ad3n/Sentimental-Analysis-of-Tweets/README.md

       - Support Vector Machine (SVM)
       - Random Forest

-   - Each model was trained on the preprocessed training data and evaluated on the test set.
+   - Each model was trained on the pre-processed training data and evaluated on the test set.
 Key metrics included:
       - Accuracy
       - Precision, Recall, F1-score (per class)
       - Classification reports